CadenceSoft/example/README.md

-You can follow the steps below or if you have access, visit: [Tenon Workshop](https://tenonworkshop.service-now.com/x/cadso/shell/home/1707268321586)
+You can follow the steps below or if you have access, visit: [Tenon Workshop](https://tenonworkshop.service-now.com/x/cadso/shell/home/1707268321586) and look at the console's errors

 1. Navigate to the folder "HelloWorldSN"